Anshumaan-Chauhan02/Scalability-Check-for-Machine-Learning-System-Predicting-Flight-Delays/README.md

   In these statements change the value of "user" and "password" to the values specified during initializing of MySQL on the system

 ###  File Description and Content
-     - MySQLQueries.sql file constits of the MySQL Analysis
+* MySQLQueries.sql : Constits of the MySQL Analysis
-     - SparkSQL_Queries_and_Python.py contains the code for PySpark analysis and visualizations using Matplotlib
+* SparkSQL_Queries_and_Python.py : Code for PySpark analysis and visualizations using Matplotlib
-     - models_for_delay_prediction.py file has the Machine Learning component of the Project
+* models_for_delay_prediction.py : Python file consisting Machine Learning component of the Project
+* Scalability Check for Machine Learning System Predciting Flight Delays - Final Report : Project report created in MLSys 2022 format
 ![Anurag’s github stats](https://github-readme-stats.vercel.app/api?username=Anshumaan-Chauhan02)
 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Anshumaan-Chauhan02&layout=compact)